-Of the many questions we've received lately, three of them featured a similar theme, The Order of Operations, either in the question or in our answer.
-Here they is the first in full for the benefit of the entire community:
+Of the many questions we’ve received lately, three of them featured a similar theme, The Order of Operations, either in the question or in our answer.
+Here is the first in full for the benefit of the entire community regarding the steps to mixing a song:

 Special thanks goes to Artur for taking the time to say shoot us this kind email: